 Our fairs are privileged opportunities to interact directly with representatives and alumni from the best public and private institutions.

-This year, the tours will take place online.
-The PhD Tour featured the best research opportunities during a series of 10 thematic webinars.
-Date: 21-25 September 2020.
-More information.
+This year, the tours take place online.
+In September 2020, the PhD Tour featured the best research opportunities during a series of 10 thematic webinars.
+Watch the replays.

-During Choose France Tour, learn about 1600 Bachelor’s, Master’s and Doctoral programmes from 40 universities.
-Date: 6-7 November 2020.
-Register now.
+During Choose France Tour, learn about 1600 Bachelor's, Master's and Doctoral programmes taught in English, directly from 40 universities.
+Date: 26-27 February 2021.
+Pre-register now.

 Each tour is also an occasion to get info about visas, scholarships, student benefits & alumni networks.